ntac/-data-cleaning_project/README.md

-instrauctions to run the code run_analysis.R
+instructions to run the code run_analysis.R

 1- Introductory Note: while compressing the downloaded data set, you will get to an intermediate folder named , "UCI HAR Dataset" that contains de sub-folder of the training set and the subfolder of the test set,